hello-robot/stretch_web_teleop/README.md

 Some of the contents of this directory derive from the following repositories:

 https://github.com/hello-robot/stretch_web_interface

 https://github.com/hcrlab/stretch_web_interface

 https://github.com/hcrlab/stretch_teleop_interface

-Text from relevant license files found in these repositories follows.
+Text from relevant license files found in these repositories.